MairwunNx/COVID-19-Mod/readme.md

 - Medium difficulty: `1 enchanted golden apple, 3 emeralds, 3 diamonds`
 - Hard difficulty: `2 enchanted golden apples, 3 emeralds, 6 diamonds`

-##### Good luck in the game!
-I hope this brings some interest to the game.

-*Oh, I want to say, by the way, I also wanted to add a item of holy water to a game in which you can bathe and you will be treated in it; like Putin **(Says Hi to the Party of crooks and thieves)** swimming.*

 #### Know bugs 🐛

 - Effects can randomly apply incorrectly and i don't know why.
 Maybe minecraft bug. `¯\_(ツ)_/¯`